bamburgh/NSInterpolate.jl/README.md

 code.
 These may be passed directly to NSinterp, or may be stored in a JSON file in which case, the name of the JSON file should be passed to NSinterp.

+Input located data is readable from a Geosoft XYZ text file.

 The output grid is written to a netCDF4 file.

 ## Warnings